miquecg/elixir-ide/README.md

 ### Characteristics

 - System container based on Arch Linux
-- Includes all necessary packages and configurations (git, ssh keys, vim with plugins, tmux...)
+- Includes all necessary packages and configurations (git, vim with plugins, tmux...)
 - Meant to be long-lived
 - Working codebase is shared from host via volumes